 Graphics Card Not Detected during Boot – Here the graphics card is not detected right from the beginning when you start or power ON your PC.
 There will be no video signal on your monitor and a blank or black screen will be displayed.
 This error may or may not be accompanied by beep codes depending on your computer BIOS or motherboard.

-GPU Not Detected in Windows – In this problem your computer will be able to boot up with display to Windows but your graphics card model or GPU will not be detected in the windows display settings or in device manager and it will be shown as “Standard VGA Graphics Adapter”.
+GPU Not Detected in Windows – In this problem your computer will be able to boot up with display to Windows but your graphics card model or GPU will not be detected in the windows display settings or in the device manager and it will be shown as “Standard VGA Graphics Adapter”.
 You may also not be able to install graphics drivers and move to higher resolution and refresh rates during this issue.

 Must Read: Graphics Card Troubleshooting Detailed Guide